dokryconn/Dokters-Prescription/README.md

 # Dokter's Prescription
-An Autohotkey script suite to make life easier for Windows and **Ableton Live** users.
+An elaborate suite of scripts to make life easier for Windows and **Ableton Live** users.

 ##	Default "Dokter’s Prescription" shortcuts